awsdocs/amazon-transcribe-developer-guide/doc_source/API_streaming_StartStreamTranscription.md

 # StartStreamTranscription<a name="API_streaming_StartStreamTranscription"></a>

-Starts a bidirectional HTTP2 stream where audio is streamed to Amazon Transcribe and the transcription results are streamed to your application\.
+Starts a bidirectional HTTP/2 stream where audio is streamed to Amazon Transcribe and the transcription results are streamed to your application\.

-The following are encoded as HTTP2 headers:
+The following are encoded as HTTP/2 headers:
 + x\-amzn\-transcribe\-language\-code
 + x\-amzn\-transcribe\-media\-encoding
 + x\-amzn\-transcribe\-sample\-rate
 + x\-amzn\-transcribe\-session\-id

-For more information about using the `StartStreamTranscription` operation, see [Streaming Transcription](streaming.md)\.
+For more information about using the `StartStreamTranscription` operation, see [Using Amazon Transcribe Streaming With HTTP/2](how-streaming.md)\.

 ## Request Syntax<a name="API_streaming_StartStreamTranscription_RequestSyntax"></a>

+The following is a JSON representation of the `StartStreamTranscription` request\.
+The actual request is binary data encoded using event stream encoding\.
+For more information, see [Event Stream Encoding](event-stream.md)\.

 ```
 POST /stream-transcription HTTP/2